 In this article, we will examine why local SEO is so important to small businesses, how it differs from traditional SEO, and finally how you can improve your website’s local SEO.

 Why Is Local SEO Important For Small Businesses?

 Local SEO is key to the success of small businesses.
 There are three reasons for this:

 - It can be extremely difficult for a small business to rank for high traffic keywords (known as “head terms”).
 Larger websites with more traffic and a higher domain authority will always have an advantage in these searches.

 - Consumers are increasingly turning to search engines to find local businesses, especially on mobile.
 46% of all searches on Google are now local searches.
-If you’re website isn’t optimized for local SEO, you’re missing out on valuable search traffic.
+If your website isn’t optimized for local SEO, you’re missing out on valuable search traffic.

-- Searches with “local intent” are generally very high quality searches that lead to sales.
+- Searches with “local intent” are generally very high-quality searches that lead to sales.
 People looking for products and services near them are much farther down the sales funnel than those simply looking for information.